iotaledger/trie.go/README.md

 The generic implementation of `256+ trie` can be used to implement different commitment models by implementing `CommitmentModel` interface.

-### Package `trie_blake2b`
+### Packages `trie_blake2b_32` and `trie_blake2b_20`
 Contains implementation of the `CommitmentModel` as a Merkle tree on the `256+ trie` with data commitment via `blake2b` hash function.

+The two implementations are almost identical.
+The difference is the use of 32 byte/256 bit and 20 byte/160 bit hashing functions respectively.

 The implementation is fast and optimized.
 It can be used in various project.
 It is used in the `Wasp` node.

-The usage of hashing function as a commitment function results in proofs of inclusion 5-6 times bigger than with polynomial KZK (Kate) commitments (size of PoI usually is up to 1-2K bytes).
+The usage of hashing function as a commitment function results in proofs of inclusion significantly bigger than with polynomial KZK (Kate) commitments.

 ### Package `trie_kzg_bn256`
 Contains implementation of the `CommitmentModel` as the _verkle_ tree which uses _KZG (Kate) commitments_